-SeaWorld® San Diego features up-close animal encounters, world-renowned shows and opportunities to interact with animals hands-on.
+SeaWorld® San Diego features up-close animal encounters, world-renowned shows, and opportunities to interact with animals in a stunningly hands-on environment.

 In addition to interactions with all the sea life at SeaWorld, be sure to catch some entertaining shows.
-Adventure seekers can get their thrills in for the day on SeaWorld’s many exciting water and coaster rides.
+And of course, adventure seekers can get their thrills in for the day on SeaWorld’s many exciting water and coaster rides.

 SeaWorld San Diego Tips for Visiting

-- Pack a waterproof camera to capture the best moments.
+- Pack a waterproof camera or cellphone to capture the best moments.

 - Wear quick dry or water-resistant clothing.